vuejs/rfcs/active-rfcs/0000-dispatch-broadcast-api.md

 }
 ```

+## Portal Component Compatibility
+Compatibility is required for [such components](https://github.com/LinusBorg/portal-vue).

 # Drawbacks
 - Add a new component option `subscribers` is a big change.
 - Changes to the api will probably make it more difficult for Vue 1.x users to adapt.